Cabbage Fried Rice

 Here are a few helpful notes to look over before you start cooking, so everything comes together smoothly.

-• Choose your cabbage: Shredded cabbage or bagged coleslaw mix both work.
-If you want smaller, rice-like pieces, pulse the cabbage briefly in the food processor.
+• Choose your cabbage: Bagged coleslaw mix makes this extra fast, or thinly slice a head of cabbage yourself.
+If you want more of a “rice” look, pulse the cabbage briefly in a food processor.

 How to Make Cabbage Fried Rice

-Whisk the eggs with a little salt and pepper, then cook in a hot skillet with some oil until just set.
-Remove and set aside.
+Whisk the eggs with a pinch of salt and pepper.
+Heat half the vegetable oil in a hot skillet over medium-high heat, pour in the eggs, and gently scramble until just set.
+Slide them onto a plate and set aside.

 Recipe Tips and Tricks

-Here are some of the best tips to help your cabbage fried rice turn out perfectly every time.
+Here are the best tips and pro tricks to help this Cabbage Fried Rice turn out perfectly every time.

 • Make it spicy: Add sriracha, sambal oelek, chili crisp, jalapeño, or serrano pepper for a kick.